At Banya, spa with 200-degree sauna in Everett, stress just melts away - HeraldNet.com

 “I didn’t realize how much I needed it,” he said.
 “All the problems of the world just melted off.”

-- Visit at 2814 Colby Ave., Everett, Wash., from 5 to 10 p.m.
-Monday, Tuesday and Thursday; noon to 11 p.m.
-Friday and Saturday.
+Hours: 5 p.m. to 10 p.m.
+Monday, Tuesday and Thursday.
+Noon to 11 p.m., Friday and Saturday.
 Youth are allowed until 8 p.m.
 Closed Sunday and Wednesday.